 The bar on lawsuits imposed by the workers’ compensation statute can also be overcome when a worker’s injury is caused by a third party.
 For instance, if an employee of “Subcontractor A” negligently causes an explosion or fire that results in injury to an employee of “Subcontractor B,” the injured worker can file a lawsuit against “Subcontractor A” and its negligent employee.
 The final exception is when an explosion or burn occurs as a result of a defective or improperly maintained product or piece of equipment.

 Explosions and fires also occur as a result of negligence that occurs outside of the workplace.
 In these cases, it is important to look at the general liability insurance of the business owner or homeowner to determine whether insurance coverage exists to cover injuries resulting out of the activity that led to the explosion or fire.
 Again, the circumstances surrounding the explosion are critical to determine whether insurance coverage exists.

 Explosion and burn injury cases are also unique in terms of the types of injuries that occur.
-Burns, traumatic brain injury, deafness, and blindness are unique personal injuries that an experienced explosion or burn injury lawyer will need to evaluate in order to prove all economic losses associated with the injury, including loss of wages and benefits, loss of future earning capacity, future medical expenses and costs of care such as home care, rehabilitation, accommodations to living quarters, transportation needs and the like.
+Burns, traumatic brain injury, deafness, and blindness are unique personal injuries that an experienced explosion or burn injury lawyer in Cleveland, OH will need to evaluate in order to prove all economic losses associated with the injury, including loss of wages and benefits, loss of future earning capacity, future medical expenses and costs of care such as home care, rehabilitation, accommodations to living quarters, transportation needs and the like.